 Our curriculum promotes the understanding and application of both knowledge and skills.
 Students will be encouraged to reflect on their progress and learning by engaging in conversations where they can respond to, and act upon, feedback.
 Students use various methods of empirical investigation and analysis to develop critical and analytical thinking, writing ability, cultural competence, and self-awareness.

 Our students are introduced to a wide variety of viewpoints from some of the most influential sociologists and thinkers throughout history.
 We study the impact these sociologists have made in shaping the world in which we live today, and students are encouraged to create links by drawing information from other subjects.
-Students analyse perspectives at different levels from competing theorists in order to discuss their impact on our understanding of human behaviour, diversity of societies and forces for social change as a whole.
+Students analyse perspectives at different levels from competing theorists, in order to discuss their impact on our understanding of human behaviour, diversity of societies and forces for social change as a whole.

-Sociology will broaden the students’ understanding of their world view and develop an appreciation that our differences can be resolved through humility, respect and empathy.
+Sociology will broaden the students’ understanding of their world view and develop an appreciation for how our differences can be resolved through humility, respect and empathy.
 Students will be able to draw comparisons and contrasts of sociological concepts with their own experiences of the social world around them, which will bolster in them a more positive, informed and active role in society.

 Our ambition for all students at Bower Park Academy is that when they finish their study of Sociology, they will achieve personal excellence and build confidence and resilience.
 The demands of the curriculum encourage students to excel in the following: